verana-labs/verana.io-website/content/page/build.md

 {{<cta text="Learn more" page="/page/build/trust-networks" align="right">}}

-### Self Sovereign Verifiable Services
+### Discoverable Self Sovereign Verifiable Services

-Organizations and individuals can launch their own **Verifiable Services**: digital services they fully own and control.
+Organizations and individuals can launch their own **Verifiable Services**: digital services they fully own and control, and are automatically **indexed and discoverable**.
 From AI agents to social channels to e-commerce, these services are portable, provable, and free from the risk of deplatforming or lock-in.

 {{<cta text="Learn more" page="/page/build/verifiable-services" align="right">}}